Skip to Content

 Even if there was air conditioning, I really couldn’t tell.
 If it was on, it wasn’t not strong enough for the amount of body heat generated by all those people in the arena.

 Our saviours were our handheld fans, that we initially bought to beat the Japanese summer heat.
-You can pick one up before your trip on Amazon here.
+You can pick one up before your trip on Amazon.

 We saw a lot of people using handheld paper fans with sumo wrestlers on them (that they bought at the arena).
 But you’re heating yourself up just to cool yourself off with those… so it doesn’t cool you down all that much…

 P.S.
 Are you traveling to Japan in the summer?
-Get ready for the heat before you go, check out my top tips for surviving the summer heat in Japan here.
+Get ready for the heat before you go, check out my top tips for surviving the summer heat in Japan.

 Sale

-JISULIFE Handheld Mini Fan, 3 IN 1 Hand Fan, Portable Small Fan, Battery Powered Fan [12-19 Working Hours] with Power Bank, Flashlight, Fan for Travel/Summer/Lash, Birthday Gift for Women/Men(White)
+JISULIFE Handheld Mini Fan, 3 IN 1 Hand Fan, USB Rechargeable Small Pocket Fan [12-19 Working Hours] with Power Bank, Flashlight, Portable Fan for Travel/Summer/Concerts/Lash, Gifts for Women(White)

-• 【Small In Size, Big On Function】Featuring a Fan, Flashlight, and Backup Power Bank, the JISULIFE F8 pocket bear fan is your summer go-to essential…
+• Small In Size, Big On Function: Featuring a Fan, Flashlight, and Backup Power Bank, the JISULIFE pocket bear fan is your summer go-to essential for…

-• 【A Palm-sized Backup Charger】Designed in a unique palm-sized form, the F8 portable fan easily fits into any bag for on-the-go convenience….
+• A Palm-sized Backup Charger: Designed with a pocket size, this portable fan easily fits into any bag for on-the-go convenience; Doubling as a backup…

-• 【3-Stage Transformable Fan】3-stage transformable design allows for easy storage with hidden blades, making it compact enough to carry in your…
+• 3-Stage Transformable Fan: 3-stage transformable design allows for easy storage with hidden blades, making it compact enough to carry in your pocket;…

 handheld-fan-at-sumo-tournament-in-japan